lieszkol/november-gallery/README.md

 {% endfor %}
 </div>
 ```
 Again, we are assuming that your component has the alias "customGallery."
-The images are sorted by filename and "chunked" into groups of 3 images, which are then displayed using tBootstrap grid system.
+The images are [sorted](https://octobercms.com/docs/services/collections#method-sortby) by filename and "[chunked](https://octobercms.com/docs/services/collections#method-chunk)" into groups of 3 images, which are then displayed using the [Bootstrap grid layout](https://getbootstrap.com/docs/4.0/layout/grid/).

 <details>
 <summary>Read more...</summary>
 ### [Page Properties]

-**`__SELT__.error`**
+**`__SELF__.error`**
 Type: string
 If the plugin encounters an error, you can find the error description here.